vibhutisawant/che-release/README.md

 1. Find the generated PR: https://github.com/che-incubator/chectl/pulls?q=is%3Apr+is%3Aopen+%22Release+version%22+author%3Aapp%2Fgithub-actions

 1. Once approved / tests passed / known failures overridden, commit the PR, eg., https://github.com/che-incubator/chectl/pull/1021

-* TODO: should we be creating a "release" before we've merged the chectl PR?
-Surely the GH "release" should FOLLOW the PR merge?

 --------------